Ready To Move Abroad?

 Visa Requirements for Moving to Germany

-If you are planning to relocate to Germany for work, study, or long-term residence, you will need to apply for an appropriate national visa.
+If you are planning to work in Germany, study, or long-term residence, you will need to apply for an appropriate national visa.
+The common options include:

 • A valid passport